 Day 3 – Lowland Hiking, Waterfalls & Night Safari

-On this day we explore the closer and shorter trails from morning to midday, have lunch at the ranger station and rest.
-Take a nap, read books, go to river for a natural shower or relax around the station.
-Then, after dinner, take walk on trails to see some nocturnal creatures, wildlife, birds, insects and whatever nature will offer to us.
+On this day we explore the closer and shorter trails from morning to midday, have lunch at the ranger station, and rest.
+Take a nap, read books, go to the river for a natural shower or relax around the station.
+Then, after dinner, take walk on trails to see some nocturnal creatures, wildlife, birds, insects, and whatever nature will offer to us.
 Our night safari lasts about 4 hrs.

 Optional Days for Birdwatching or an Embera Village

 Some visitors, often our bird watchers, choose to spend a second day hiking up Pirre Mountain.
 Others ask to stay overnight at an Embera village.
 Both experiences may be arranged with advance notice and will lengthen your trip by 1-2 days.

 The Darien is the Embera tribe’s home.
 We have 7 tribes in the whole country and the Embera tribe is one of these.
 If you want to experience their culture, living way, language, dance, music performance, and food, there is a village called Pijibasal about 4 kilometers from the National Park.
 To experience village life, we would leave the ranger station after lunch and walk with our gear carrying our bags and equipment all afternoon to the village.
 Villagers will play music, perform their dances and show you their typical dress and body painting.
 We will have food and accommodation in the village so we can overnight until the next day, departing for Panama City after breakfast the next day.

 Day 4, 5 or 6 – Return from the Darien to Panama City

 We return back to city the same way as the first day, using the same methods of transportation.
 It will take all day long.